Sharifa Quader

-Sharifa Quader is a Bangladeshi politician who is the incumbent Jatiya Sangsad member from the reserved women's seat-45.
+Sharifa Quader is a Bangladeshi politician who was the Jatiya Sangsad member from the reserved women's seat-45.

 Career

 Quader is advisor to the chairman of Jatiya Party, president of Jatiya Sanskritik Party and president of Lalmonirhat district Jatiya Party.

 On 13 September 2021, Masuda M Rashid Chowdhury, a Jatiya Sangsad member from the reserved women's seat-45 of the 11th National Assembly died in office.
 In the by-election of this vacant seat, on 1 November, Quader was nominated without a contest.

 She lost in the 2024 Bangladeshi general election in Dhaka-18 constituency to an independent candidate Md Khosru Chowdhury by a huge margin.
 She bagged only 6,555 votes with the 'plough' symbol and came third in the seat.

 Personal life

 Quader is married to GM Quader, the current chairman of Jatiya Party.
 Her daughter Ishrat Jahan Quader's husband is actor Mahfuz Ahmed.